microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 <br> - Check if the power supply has dropped unexpectedly, this may cause a stall
 <br> - Check if the mechanical load on the motor shaft increased unexpectedly, this causes a stall

-### Scenario 7: Motor starts normally, but when turning the potentiometer it enters stall mode, then stops
+### Scenario 7: Motor starts normally, but when turning the potentiometer it enters Stall mode, then stops

 <br> To fix this issue check the following steps:</br>
-<br> - Check if the power supply has dropped unexpectedly, when the potentiometer is turned to left towards the minimum value, this causes a stall
+<br> - Check if the power supply has dropped unexpectedly, when the potentiometer is turned to left, towards the minimum value, this causes a stall
 <br> - Increase `MOTOR_PHASE_ADVANCE` to increase motor torque and prevent stall

 ### Scenario 8: Console Interface doesn't display any data

-<br> This is usually due to a wrong baud-rate value, or because the project has the `MC_DVRT_ENABLED` parameter enabled.
-Make sure the baud rate value is 460800bps, `MC_PRINTOUT_ENABLED` parameter is enabled and `MC_DVRT_ENABLED` is disabled.</br>
+<br> This is usually due to a wrong baud rate value, or because the project has the `MC_DVRT_ENABLED` parameter enabled.
+Make sure the baud rate value is 460800 bps, `MC_PRINTOUT_ENABLED` parameter is enabled and `MC_DVRT_ENABLED` is disabled.</br>

 ### Scenario 9: DVRT tool doesn't display any data

-<br> This is usually due to a wrong baud-rate value, or because the project has the `MC_PRINTOUT_ENABLED` parameter enabled.
-Make sure the baud-rate value is 460800bps, `MC_DVRT_ENABLED` parameter is enabled and `MC_PRINTOUT_ENABLED` is disabled.</br>
+<br> This is usually due to a wrong baud rate value, or because the project has the `MC_PRINTOUT_ENABLED` parameter enabled.
+Make sure the baud rate value is 460800 bps, `MC_DVRT_ENABLED` parameter is enabled and `MC_PRINTOUT_ENABLED` is disabled.</br>

 ### Scenario 10: Changes made in `mc_config.h` have no effect